 The Pass Beer Co.

 This small-batch brewery is in Blairmore.
 The beer includes classic IPAs, ales and stouts.
-It also has a food menu that includes wood-fired pizzas, nachos, poutine and wings.
-If you go on Sunday, you will only be able to order pizza, but there are nine to choose from, including the timely Quarantine pizza with truffle oil, mushrooms, dates, blue cheese and mozzarella.
+It also has a food menu that includes nachos, poutine and wings.
+If you go on Sunday, you can order potato skins, which happen to pair well with the 12 types of wood-fired pizzas.
+If you want a themed slice, try the quarantine pizza with truffle oil, mushrooms, dates, blue cheese and mozzarella.
 Enjoy it all on the patio and get a growler filled to take home.

 The Rum Runner